MobileCaddy/mobilecaddy-app-addon-recent-items/README.md

 ### getRecentItems ###

-Retrieves an array of recent items
+Retrieves an array of recent items.

 #### Example ####

-With this call we would get the two most recent items of type Account that don't include configuration information, such as icon and href
+With this call we would get the two most recent items of type Account that don't include configuration information, such as icon and href.

 ```
 var recentItems = RecentItemsService.getRecentItems('Account', 2, false);